ibm-cloud-docs/openwhisk/actions.md

     ```
     {: screen}

-    If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>` with your create command instead of the path to the local app.
+    If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the path to the local app.
+Manage your images well by not using the `latest` tag whenever possible.
+When the `latest` tag is used, the image with that tag is used, which might not always be the most recently created image.
     {: tip}

 ## Binding parameters to actions